 Democracy Vouchers in Seattle

 In 2015, voters in Seattle, Washington passed I-122, an initiative to create a taxpayer-funded “democracy vouchers” program to finance municipal elections.
 Concerned about the growing influence of money in politics, proponents of I-122 argued that a public campaign finance system would return control of local politics to the residents of Seattle.
 In this project, my colleague Jen Heerwig (Stony Brook University) and I seek to understand the impact of the voucher program on patterns of inequality in municipal finance.
 Our first paper, forthcoming in the Urban Affairs Review, asks who fund municipal elections.
-Drawing on administrative records from the Washington State Public Disclosure Commission, we examine the distribution of campaign contributions in the 2013 municipal election – the last citywide election before voters passed the voucher initiative.
-We ask whether candidates build fundraising coalitions comprised primarily of small-dollar donors or whether they rely heavily on high-dollar donors concentrated in a handful of Seattle neighborhoods.
+Drawing on administrative records about campaign contributors in Seattle, we examine the distribution of campaign contributions in the 2013 municipal election – the last citywide election before voters passed the voucher initiative.
+We find substantial evidence of representational distortions in these elections, as candidates rely on a small number of high-dollar donors concentrated in a handful of Seattle neighborhoods.
 Drawing on multiple sources of administrative data, we are currently conducting an evaluation of the Democracy Voucher program.
 Our initial analysis compares the demographic and geographic composition of voucher users with cash donor, voters in the 2017 election, and registered voters in the city.
 We will investigate whether the socioeconomic composition of campaign donors shifts as a result of the voucher program; whether the democracy voucher program stimulates other forms of political engagement, including voting in the election; and whether candidates for office diversified their geographic donor base as a result of the voucher program.

 The Voucher Lottery